Rishab-RajHR/Redux-State-Management/README.md

 Often used with Redux Toolkit to reduce boilerplate

-Ideal when multiple components share frequent state updates
+Ideal when multiple components share frequent state Updates